Garbage & Recycling

 Glass (jars, bottles)

-Empty & Rinse - Keep them loose – there is no need to bag them.
-Can be co-mingled with plastic and metal recyclables.
+Empty and rinse—Keep them loose—there is no need to bag them.
+They can be co-mingled with plastic and metal recyclables.

 Hazardous waste (household)

-Drop off at Service Garage off Oakes Road (Building 10) weekdays 7 AM-3 PM.
-Includes items such as acids/alkaline, aerosols, antifreeze, bleach, cleaners, polishes, disinfectants, iodine, pesticides, solvents (paint thinner, turpentine, varnish stripper), and oil-based paint.
+Drop off at the Service Garage, located off Oakes Road (Building 10), weekdays from 7 AM to 3 PM.
+Includes items such as acids/alkaline, aerosols, antifreeze, bleach, cleaners, polishes, disinfectants, iodine, pesticides, solvents (paint thinner, turpentine, varnish stripper), and oil-based paints.
 DO NOT PUT WITH REGULAR TRASH.
-(Keep in original containers or clearly mark what is inside.)
+(Keep in original containers or mark what is inside.)
 (No latex paint or fluorescent bulbs)

 Lawnmowers